 US$ 1300 per person for 6 people

-The cost of the safari will include:
+The Tanzania safari cost will include:

 - A round trip around the destinations then back to the airport.